 1.MLP Classifier Results

-This will firstly be done with the MLP Classifier with no pre-processing, pre-processing, no additional data and additional data.
-With the pre-preprocessed data being after the data has been added.
+This will firstly be performed using the MLP Classifier with no pre-processing, pre-processing, no additional data and additional data.
+With the pre-preprocessing done after additional data has been added.
 The results for this are as follows;

 Fig.1 Graphs showing the effects of preprocessing data and adding additional training data to an MLP Classifier to try and improve its performance

-From this data it is not very clear but there is a general improvement when data is pre-processed compared to when it is not.
-This leads to a 2% increase in accuracy though its not the best measurement for a classifier, however, the other values either stay the same or have a slight increase.
-For example, Recall of Non-memorable images and the Precision of Memorable stay at about the same whilst the rest of the values increase.
-This increase is of about 2%, varying between 1-3%, depending on the category.
-This means pre-processing data does improve the outcome, though without additional data non-memorable values are all seen to be very low when compared to memorable values.
-This is as they sit below 12.5% but this is seen to improve with additional data balancing the ratio of the training data.
-This is as it was found that there were way more memorable images in the original training data leading to an unbalanced ratio which is rectified with additional data.
+It is not clear from this data, however it appears that there is a general improvement when data is pre-processed compared to when it is not.
+This leads to a 2% increase in accuracy although it is not the best measurement for a classifier, however the other values either stay the same or have a slight increase.
+For example, Recall of Non-memorable images and the Precision of Memorable stay at about the same whilst the rest of the values increase by about 2%, varying between 1-3%, depending on the category.
+This means that pre-processing data does improve the outcome, though without additional data non-memorable values are all seen to be very low when compared to memorable values.
+This is as they sit below 12.5%, but this is seen to improve with additional data balancing the ratio of the training data.
+This is as it was found that there were more memorable images in the original training data leading to an unbalanced ratio which is rectified with additional data.
 This leads non-memorable values to become closer to surpassing memorable ones though this can lead to memorable values decreasing.
 This can be seen in Precision where memorable values go from 90% to 47% whilst non-memorable increases from 9% to 56%.
-This is the largest change though but score and Recall do follow suit and act the same just not with as large of a change.
-Accuracy is also seen to decrease but as stated before it is not a very good tell of the performance of a classifier and it is better to rely on the other values.
-Overall then pre-processing and additional data does allow for a better MLP Classifier.
-When the final version was put on Kaggle it got a score of 71.9% which will be used to the compare to RF.
+This is the largest change though but score and Recall do follow suit and act in the same way, although not with as large of a change.
+Accuracy is also seen to decrease but, as stated previously, it is not a very good indication of the performance of a classifier and it is better to rely on the other values.
+Overall, pre-processing and additional data does allow for a better MLP Classifier;. when the final version was put on Kaggle it got a score of 71.9% which will be used to the compare to RF.

 2. Random Forest Classifier Results

-For the RF Classifier results were recorded for more data being added and the configuration of the parameters after the data has been added.
-The results of which are as follows;
+TheRF Classifier results were recorded for more data being added and the configuration of the parameters after the data has been added.
+The results of which are as follows:

 Fig.2 Graphs showing the effects of configuring the parameters and adding additional training data to a RF Classifier to try improving its performance

-As seen above when no additional data is added all values appear to be lower than after the additional data is added.
-This is as once the additional data is added most categories see an increase of some kind, the only one that doesn’t is memorable image recall which stays the same.
+As seen above, when no additional data is added all values appear to be lower than after the additional data is added.
+This is as once the additional data is added most categories see an increase of some kind, the only one that does not is memorable image recall which stays the same.
 All other values increase by 2-3% allowing for a better performing classifier.
-It should be noted that both with and without additional data the RF classifier seems to perform better with non-memorable data than the MLP.
+It should be noted that, both with and without additional data, the RF classifier seems to perform better with non-memorable data than the MLP.
 However, the MLP seems to hold some advantage when it comes to memorable images as seen in its higher recall and f1-scores.